 Each half term a curriculum newsletter goes out to parents giving an outline of which themes are being covered so that parents can support their child's learning at home.
+A weekly update is sent via Parentmail to alert parents of what is coming up the next week.
 Parents also receive a letter informing them of their child's latest 'challenge' in maths and in English, with some ideas of how to practise these skills.
-Further activities are available on 'Purple Mash'.
-This is a website which is used at school and can be accessed at home via an individual password.
+Further activities are available on 'Purple Mash' and 'Clicker'.
+These are websites which are used at school and can be accessed at home via individual passwords.
 There are information sheets for how to help with learning at home on our Website on the Curriculum page.

 There will also be a Curriculum Evening during the Autumn Term where parents can learn how to support their child with phonics, English and Mathematics.

-DfE recommended Type of homework to expect time spent on home learning Nursery 1 hour per week Children are encouraged to take books home to share with their parents.
+DfE recommended time spent on home learning Type of homework to expect Nursery 1 hour per week Children are encouraged to take books home to share with their parents.
 They may be asked to notice things at home which they have been learning about in Nursery.
 They may be asked to bring something in from home that is linked to the learning.
 Reception 1 hour per week Children will take books home to share with their parents.
 They may be asked to notice things at home which they have been learning about in school.
 They may be asked to bring something in from home that is linked to the learning.
 Children will be working on different sounds and words each week and parents may like to focus on these at home.
 Parents are encouraged to use mathematical language at home.
-Ideas and activities are available on Purple Mash.
+Ideas and activities are available on Purple Mash and Clicker.
 Year 1 1 hour per week Children will take a book home for their parents to share with them.
 Children will be encouraged to notice things in their home and outside-school environment which may enhance their learning.
 A child may take home a list of key words at the appropriate level to learn to read and spell.
 From time to time the children may be asked to complete a specific task at home and parents will receive guidance on this.
 Parents are encouraged to extend their children's mathematical vocabulary.
-Ideas and activities are available on Purple Mash.
+Ideas and activities are available on Purple Mash and Clicker.
 Year 2 1 hour per week Children will take a book home for their parents to share with them.
 Children are encouraged to do their own research into the theme they are studying at school and extra materials and print outs are welcome in the classroom.
 A child may take home a list of key words at the appropriate level to learn to read and spell.
 From time to time the children are asked to carry out a task at home for later use in the classroom.
-Ideas and activities are available on Purple Mash.
+Ideas and activities are available on Purple Mash and Clicker.